ChristophP/node-fp-coding-dojo/README.md

 ### 9. Putting everything together

-Write a small application using the learned concept, which does the following
+Write a small application using the learned concepts, which does the following
 - fetch something (Task)
 - parse a json (Result)
 - access some properties (Maybe)